keeshux/bitcoinspv/README.markdown

         ...
     }

-and must not change throughout the application lifecycle.
+strictly before any library component is used and must not change throughout the application lifecycle.

 __WARNING: switching to main network may cost you real money, make sure you know what you're doing!__

+### Mnemonics

+[BIP39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) gives special hints on how human-readable phrases (mnemonics) can produce a binary seed for HD wallets.
+WaSPV implements the BIP39 specification in the `WSSeedGenerator` class that can be used to:

+* Generate a random mnemonic.
+* Convert a mnemonic to binary data.
+* Convert binary data to a mnemonic.
+* Derive key data from mnemonic.

+However, mnemonics in WaSPV are usually wrapped in a `WSSeed` object that also contains the time the mnemonic was first created.
+Blockchain sync time can be dramatically faster by specifying such a time (called the "fast catch-up time") because blocks found before won't contain relevant transactions to our wallet and can be safely skipped.

 ### Hierarchical deterministic wallets

-BIP32 wallets are instances of the `WSHDWallet` class and are created from a `WSSeed` object, which is in turn made of a mnemonic phrase and a creation time (Apple time).
-Blockchain sync time can be dramatically faster by specifying the time when the seed was created (called the "fast catch-up time") because blocks before that date won't contain relevant transactions to our wallet and can be safely skipped.
+HD wallets are described in [BIP32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki).
+In WaSPV they're instances of the `WSHDWallet` class built from a `WSSeed` object and an optional integer gap limit.

+It's worth noting that the seed mnemonic is a *very* sensitive information -it technically holds all your coins- and as such it's not serialized with the `[WSWallet saveToPath:]` method, you must store it elsewhere (e.g. in the keychain).
+The mnemonic will be required later to restore a serialized wallet with the `[WSHDWallet loadFromPath:mnemonic:]` method.

 ### Block store

 Classes implementing the `WSBlockStore` protocol take charge of serializing a blockchain.
 There are currently two implementations: `WSMemoryBlockStore` and `WSCoreDataBlockStore`.
-The latter requires `Resources/WSCoreDataBlockStore.xcdatamodeld` to be explicitly added to your project target.
+The latter requires `WaSPV/Resources/WSCoreDataBlockStore.xcdatamodeld` to be explicitly added to your project target.

 ### Peer group

 The `WSPeerGroup` class hold the whole connection logic for the Bitcoin network and is also the main notification source.
 A group can simultaneously connect to several nodes, enforce the number of connected nodes and download the blockchain to a block store.
 A peer group can also forward the blocks and transactions it receives to a wallet.

-Last but not least, the most important interaction with the network is clearly the ability of publishing transactions: not surprisingly, this is done with the `publishTransaction:` method.
+Last but not least, the most important interaction with the network is clearly the ability of publishing transactions.
+Not surprisingly, this is done with the `publishTransaction:` method.

 ## Insights